Store Creation

 • the action parameter

-We can determine the new state simply by adding the new interest to the existing list:
+We can determine the new state by adding the new Interest to the existing list:

-val add: Handler<Interest> = handle { state: List<Interest>, action: Interest ->
+val add: Handler<Interest> = handle { currentState: List<Interest>, action: Interest ->

 }